CraftAcademyLabs/coach-guides/weeks/week_6.md

     - [ ] [Slides](https://docs.google.com/presentation/d/1Ibg_P4pL2u81FrNRnHKHpiLhbSkgi-6Y/edit)

 - **Friday:**
   - [ ] Morning 10:00: OAuth demo (Facebook - very basic OAuth for web apps) - Oliver
     - [ ] Slides TBA
     - [ ] Use one of the teams codebase
+    - [ ] Code along

- - [ ] Afternoon 15:30: Project Retro and UX/function review - All Coaches
+  - [ ] Afternoon 15:00: Project Retro - All Coaches

+  - [ ] Afternoon 16:00: UX/function review - Faraz
+     - [ ] Prepare them for their presentation
      - [ ] Give feedback for the weekend
      - [ ] Prepare them for pitch to external investors
-   - [ ] Prepare them for their presentation

 ## Please complete this checklist
  - [ ] Are all slides decks up to date?